hyperledger/besu/CONTRIBUTING.md

 Code style will be checked automatically during a build.

-### Other Java Code Conventions
+## Coding Conventions
-We have a set of coding conventions that we try to adhere to.
+We have a set of [coding conventions](CODING-CONVENTIONS.md) to which we try to adhere.
 These are not strictly enforced during the build, but should be adhered to and called out in code reviews.
-* Avoid abbreviations in variable names (ie, use message instead of msg)
-* never 2 blank lines in a row

-Exceptions:
-* Allowed abbreviation:  Tx instead of Transaction  (it's historical)

 ## Git Commit Messages & Pull Request Messages
 * Use the present tense ("Add feature" not "Added feature")